Junior Tyson Tour

 Entry Deadlines

 All tournament applications must be received at least 7 days in advance, from the date of the tournament.
-After the closing date on line you must call the golf course the event will be played at to ask if there are spots still available.
+After the closing date, it is up to the host professional as to whether they will accept late entries.

 Rain Out Policy